 Mentorship is an invaluable part of graduate school.
 The mentor-mentee relationship forges camaraderie and creates a supportive community, thus aiding an individual's transformation into a successful graduate student.
 While mentees acquire an additional support network, mentors have the opportunity to share their experiences with early-stage graduate students and guide them through some of the challenges these students may face.
 In doing so, the mentors have the chance to give back to the community.
 It is in this spirit of fellowship that the Graduate School of Arts and Science has developed the GSAS Mentorship Program, which aims to enhance a graduate student's growth at NYU and facilitate student success.

-Mentors are doctoral students ideally in their third year or beyond.
+2nd year Master's students and Ph.D. students are eligible to apply as as a mentor.
 Prior to being paired with a mentee, mentors are asked to attend a short information session wherein mentorship guidelines are reviewed.

-First and second year Master’s students and early-stage doctoral students are eligible to sign up for a peer mentor.
+First and second year Master’s and Ph.D. students are eligible to sign up as a mentee.
 As a mentee, students are expected to come to meetings prepared with questions and concerns they would like to discuss.